aubymori/AerofoxContinued/installation.md

 - svg.context-properties.content.enabled - set to true
 - ui.prefersReducedMotion - set to 1, you may need to create a new "Number" value
 - widget.non-native-theme.enabled - set to false,
+- extensions.unifiedExtensions.enabled - set to false, 109+ only,

 then restart Firefox.